 Usually, the process takes a sketching route where participants propose various ideas that could solve the problem.
-By the end of the day, a common idea is picked and ready for the next stage.
+By the end of the day, a common notion is picked and ready for the next stage.

 Day 4 - This is when the rubber meets the road.
-Armed with the final idea that needs a prototype, the entire team is engaged in the prototype building.
+Armed with the final idea that needs a prototype, the entire team is engaged in prototype building.

 Day 5 - Test Day! - After a week of intense activities, it all culminates in an actual test where users interact with the product.

-- You might shelf the entire project altogether as a result of user feedback
+- You might shelf the entire project altogether as a result of user feedback.

 Design Sprints have one primary purpose, validate ideas before committing resources towards building them.

-Having understood the design sprint process let us dive back into the main topic
+Having understood the design sprint process, let us dive back into the main topic

-Why design sprints are important for startups
+Why design sprints are essential for startups